 Perhaps the biggest protection is the availability of Income-Driven Repayment plans.
 Borrowers payments are based upon what they can afford to pay rather than what they owe.
-If a borrower is unemployed for an extended period of time, they will not have to worry about student loan payments.
-Beyond the monthly flexibility of the Income-Driven Repayment plans, there is possibility of student loan forgiveness.
+If a borrower is unemployed for an extended period, they will not have to worry about student loan payments.
+Beyond the monthly flexibility of the Income-Driven Repayment plans, there is the possibility of student loan forgiveness.
 Depending upon the plan selected, the remaining balance can be forgiven after 20-25 years worth of income-driven payments.
-If an expensive graduate degree doesn’t lead to a big salary, this protection can be life changing.
+If an expensive graduate degree doesn’t lead to a big salary, this protection can be life-changing.

 Getting the Best of Both Worlds

 Many people are justifiably concerned with the high interest rates and origination fees that come with Graduate PLUS loans.